fatbu/nodechat/README.md

 # nodechat
-Simple, lightweight node.js chat server and client Code is based off the example at the socket.io website Sounds by theta4 from freesound.org
+Simple, lightweight node.js chat server and client.
+Code is based off the example at the socket.io website.
+Sounds by theta4 from freesound.org.

 ## How to use
 Preparation: